Acutiramus: Classification

+Paleobiology

 The cheliceral morphology and visual acuity of the pterygotid eurypterids separates them into distinct ecological groups.
 The primary method for determining visual acuity in arthropods is by determining the number of lenses in their compound eyes and the interommatidial angle (shortened as IOA and referring to the angle between the optical axes of the adjacent lenses).
 The IOA is especially important as it can be used to distinguish different ecological roles in arthropods, being low in modern active arthropod predators.

 In contrast to all other pterygotid genera, notably the very visually acute Pterygotus and Jaekelopterus, the eyes of Acutiramus were low in visual acuity (with few lenses in the compound eyes and high IOA values), inconsistent with the traditionally assumed pterygotid lifestyle of "active and high-level visual predators".
 The IOA values of Acutiramus changed during ontogeny but in a way opposite to other pterygotids.
 Vision becomes less acute in larger specimens, whilst vision tends to get more acute in adults in other genera, such as in Jaekelopterus.
 Pterygotids may thus have been almost equally visually acute early in their life cycle, becoming more differentiated during growth.

 The chelicerae of other pterygotids mainly served grasping functions and could also potentially be used for crushing and puncturing in Pterygotus and Jaekelopterus, with large and robust claws.
 In contrast, the chelicerae of Acutiramus likely served a slicing or shearing function.
 The chelicerae themselves were large, but with differentiated denticles out of which one was serrated, long and strongly inclined.

 The differences from other pterygotids on the basis of visual acuity and the morphology of the claws indicates that Acutiramus occupied an ecological role distinct from other members of the group and was a significantly less active predator.
 The weaker visual system and shearing claws of Acutiramus suggest that it might have been an ambush predator, or possible a scavenger, that fed on soft-bodied animals, feeding during the night or in otherwise low-light conditions.